tslamars/talos-k8s-iac/README.md

 ## Install Longhorn

 <div style="background-color: #ffcc00; padding: 10px; border: 1px solid #cc0000; border-radius: 5px;">
   <strong>⚠️ NOTE:</strong> I think Longhorn is working with the below instructions.
-Further testing is needed.
+Further testing is needed.<br>
 </div>

 Since we have multiple kubernetes nodes, it is essential to have a distributed storage solution.
 While there are many solutions available like Rook-Ceph, Mayastor etc., I was already using Longhorn with my K3s cluster where I have all my applications backed up.
 Luckily Longhorn now supports Talos.
 In the Talos configuration, I have added an extraMount for the longhorn volume.
 Let us install Longhorn and use the volume as our disk.